-The most recent Sub-National Population Projections (SNPP) published by the Office for National Statistics estimates that the population of Pendle will increase to 94,957 by 2043.
-Over this same period the population aged 65 and over in Pendle is expected to rise from 18.7% of the total population to 23.6%, whilst the proportion under the age of 16 is expected to remain relatively static at around 21% of the total population.
+The most recent Sub-National Population Projections (SNPP), published by the Office for National Statistics in 2019, estimate that the population of Pendle will increase to 95,139 by 2043.
+Over this same period the population aged 65 and over in Pendle is expected to rise from 18.6% of the total population to 23.6%, whilst the proportion under the age of 16 is expected to fall from 23.6% of the total population to just 18.6%.

 The ethnic mix of the population is similar to other districts in Pennine Lancashire.
 Based on the 2011 Census the majority ethnic group was White (79.9%); lower than the comparable figure for England (85.4%).
-There is a significant Black, Asian and Minority Ethnic (BAME) population (20.1%).
-Most of the local BAME community are of Pakistani origin and live in Nelson and Brierfield.
+Of the ethnic minority population of 20.1% the most significant community is of Pakistani origin living primarily in Nelson and Brierfield.